Garrett-Bodley/Garrett-Bodley.github.io/_posts/2024-03-22-fixing-a-corrupt-git-index.markdown

 <!-- Part of the fun (and challenge) of the book is that you use your own implementation to version control itself.
 The early stages of your implementation cannot handle nested subdirectories, so all your files must be kept in a flat directory.
 This limitation is frustrating, but makes the victory of successful adding subdirectory support all the more significant!.
 Similarly, early versions of -->

-Recently, I had finished building a feature and was ready to commit.
+I finished building a feature and was ready to commit.
 I staged the modified files via `jit add` and ran `jit status` when I encountered this output:

 {% highlight txt %}
 % jit status